pokeball99/Imgur-Chan-Compilation/README.md

-By default, deduplication is performed to reduce the number of extra files that would otherwise increase archive download size, along with file suffix correction for particularly sensitive image viewers like Eye of GNOME.
+By default, deduplication is performed to reduce the number of extra files that would otherwise increase archive download size.
+File suffix correction is also performed for sensitive image viewers like Eye of GNOME.

 Since albums can get larger over time as new